 Mike C., War Room Member

 I mentioned earlier that I am intimidated by options.
 I watched the vets in this room execute some pretty awesome option trades today, and I learned a ton in less than an hour.
-I guarantee you won’t get experience anything like that anywhere else.
+I guarantee you won’t get [to] experience anything like that anywhere else.